jasonmay/node-termcast-server/README.md

 Features
 --------

-#### libvterm
+#### Fast terminal emulation

-This app is bundled with the libvterm library, which has plenty of awesome terminal emulation support and is wicked fast.
+This app is bundled with the [libvterm](https://code.launchpad.net/~leonerd/libvterm/) library, which has plenty of awesome terminal emulation support and is great with processing large amounts of data at a time.

 #### 256-color support